Invest in Ulva Seaweed Farms.

 Versatile biomass: Rich in proteins, carbohydrates, and bioactive compounds for food, feed, and bioplastics.

-Used as organic fertilizer and soil conditioner to improve structure and nutrient retention.
+Used as an organic fertilizer and soil conditioner to improve structure and nutrient retention.

 🐄 Livestock & Aquaculture Benefits